 Seasonal activities in Lums Pond State Park

-Lums Pond State Park offers four picnic pavilions and a few picnic grounds scattered around Lums Pond.
-The park’s picnic spots, especially the pavilions, are an ideal outdoor party destination with the stunning views of the pond in the backdrop.
-The picnic areas come equipped with complimentary picnic tables and grills.
+Lums Pond State Park offers four picnic pavilions and a few picnic grounds.
+The park’s picnic spots, especially the pavilions, are an ideal outdoor party destination because they offer stunning views of the pond in the backdrop.
+The picnic areas come equipped with picnic tables and grills.
 There is only one picnic pavilion that provides the luxury of water and electricity, so if this sounds like something you want, be sure to reserve it before someone else does.
 Picnic areas are up for pre-booking throughout the year, but if they’re not reserved, these can be obtained on a first-come, first-served basis.
 A children's playground providing swings and slides can also be found nearby.
 While picnicking in the outdoors, you can also choose among one or more games of volleyball, basketball, or disc golf.

 If you are looking for a unique outdoor adventure, you will love geocaching in Lums Pond State Park’s scenic outdoors.
-The park invites you to hunt for treasure along its scented flowers, enormous oak, maple, and Black Cherry Trees, and the magnificent Lums Pond.
+The park invites you to use your handheld GPS device to search for your treasure within its scented flowers, enormous oak, maple, and black cherry trees, and along the shores of the magnificent Lums Pond.
 The park has a few rules for the players to follow.
-A park permit is required before placing any new geocache anywhere in the park.
-Geocaching during your RV vacation at Lums Pond State Park is guaranteed to be exciting, thrilling, and wholesome fun.
+A Delaware park permit is required before placing any new geocache anywhere, and while hunting for your treasure, cachers should stick to marked trails.
+Geocaching during your RV vacation at Lums Pond State Park is guaranteed to be both exciting and thrilling.